 Industrial production statistics

 This article analyses recent data on industrial production in the European Union (EU), as well as in some EFTA and candidate countries, based on results of industrial production (PRODCOM) statistics.
-Cyprus, Malta and Luxembourg are exempt from collecting PRODCOM data and therefore not available.
-Data presented in this article are collected under the industrial production regulation and cover the activities under sections B and C (Mining and quarrying and Manufacturing) of the NACE Rev. 2 classification.
+Cyprus, Malta and Luxembourg are exempt from collecting PRODCOM data and therefore no data is available.
+Data presented in this article are collected under the industrial production regulation and cover the activities under sections B and C (Mining and quarrying and Manufacturing) of the NACE Rev. 2 classification and since 2019 the activity 38.32 Recovery of sorted materials.

 Industrial production by country

-Figure 2 shows the share of the EU-27's value of sold production, by individual EU Member States in 2019.
-Six EU Member States generated three-quarters of the EU-27's value of sold production (77 %).
-Germany recorded the highest value of sold production, equivalent to almost 30 % of the EU-27 total, followed by Italy (17 %), France (12 %), Spain (9 %), Poland (6 %) and The Netherlands (3 %).
-The other 21 EU Member States contributed with smaller shares (up to 3 %).
+Figure 2 shows the share of the EU's value of sold production, by individual EU Member States in 2021.
+Six EU Member States generated 72 % of the EU’s value of sold production.
+Germany recorded the highest value of sold production, equivalent to 27 % of the EU total, followed by Italy (16 %), France (11 %), Spain (8 %), Poland (6 %) and the Netherlands (4 %).
+The other 21 EU Member States contributed with smaller shares (less than 4 %).

-Looking more in detail to the manufacturing sectors, Slovakia stood out with the manufacturing of motor vehicles, trailers and semi-trailers and of other transport equipment, which represented 54 % of the country's total value of sold production in 2019.
-Hungary (33%) and Czechia (31 %) closely followed it.
+Looking in detail at the three largest manufacturing sectors within one country, Greece stood out with the manufacturing of food, beverages and tobacco activities, which represented 37 % of the country's total value of sold production in 2021.
+Croatia and Spain closely followed it with 27% each.

 Industrial production by sector